Skip to content

 Common cases and gotchas

-Resume after a clean stop
+Attach after a terminal stop

 Resume does not rewrite history